themarchoffolly/pushme-pullyou/PITCHME.md

 #####In-line Mathematics

 This expression `\(\sqrt{3x-1}+(1+x)^2\)` is an example of an inline equation.
-As you see, MathJax equations can be used this way as well, without unduly disturbing the spacing between lines.</p>
+As you see, MathJax equations can be used without unduly disturbing the spacing between lines.

 #HSLIDE